syncfusion-content/ej2-grid-docs/ej2-javascript/grid/filtering/excel-like-filter.md

 > The specified filter choice count value determines the display of unique items as a checkbox list in the Excel/checkbox type filter dialog.
 This can result in a delay in rendering these checkbox items when opening the filter dialog.
 Therefore, it is advisable to set a restricted filter choice count value.

-## Add current selection to filter checkbox
+## Add current selection to filter Checkbox/Excel

 By default, the CheckBox/Excel filter can only filter the selected items.
 If filtering is done multiple times on the same column, the previously filtered values in the column will be cleared.
-Now, it is possible to retain those previous values by using the `Add current selection to filter` CheckBox/Excel.
+Now, it is possible to retain those previous values by using the `Add current selection to filter` CheckBox/Excel filter.
 This CheckBox/Excel is displayed when data is searched in the search bar of the CheckBox/Excel filter.

 The following image describes the above mentioned behavior.